Towards Motion Forecasting with Real-World Perception Inputs: Are End-to-End Approaches Competitive?: Impacts of the Map Quality

 \subsection{From curated to online mapping}

-We assess the performance gap when going from curated maps to using the output of an online mapping method.
-We consider two options, SimpleBeV \citep{harley2022simple} and LaRa \citep{bartoccioni2022lara}, and ultimately select SimpleBeV due to its superior performance (detailed map prediction scores are provided in Supplementary).
-Results are presented in \autoref{tab:with_wo_map} (lines `online map \citep{harley2022simple}').
+We now assess the performance gap when going from curated maps to using the output of an online mapping method.
+We consider three different mapping methods: SimpleBeV \cite{harley2022simple} and LaRa \cite{bartoccioni2022lara} for rasterized BEV map prediction and MapTR \cite{MapTR}, an online mapping method predicting vectorized map elements.
+LaRa obtains 0.361 mIoU and 0.458 for SimpleBeV.
+MapTR exhibits state-of-the-art performance with 62.8 mapping mAP \cite{MapTR}.

-First, we can observe that for \emph{direct transfer}, SimpleBeV maps are only marginally better than empty maps.
-This suggests a significant domain gap, where the forecasting model is unable to effectively use online predictions without retraining.
-Retraining improves performance for both empty and SimpleBeV maps, but the latter does not exhibit a substantial improvement compared to empty maps, indicating that the quality of SimpleBeV maps is insufficient to replace curated HD maps.
+In \autoref{tab:with_wo_map}, we observe that for direct \emph{transfer}, SimpleBeV and LaRa maps perform worse than empty maps, indicating a significant domain gap as the forecasting model is unable to use online predictions directly.
+Finetuning improves performance for both empty and online maps, but the latter, although better, still underperforms curated maps.
+Thus, online maps are so far insufficient to replace curated maps.
+One issue could be their limited range around the ego car, much smaller than curated maps.
+Additionally, we find that high-level map elements such as `lane', `drivable area' (0.388\,$\rightarrow$\,0.296 mAP$_f$ for AgentFormer, and 0.760\,$\rightarrow$\,0.611 for LaPred) are more impactful than detailed map information (`road' and `lane dividers') that could be better leveraged (0.388\,$\rightarrow$\,0.337 mAP$_f$ for AgentFormer and 0.760\,$\rightarrow$\,0.668 for LaPred).